CAPhO Conference 2026

 From Basics to Building Confidence: Oncology Skills for Pharmacy Technicians

-From Basics to Building Confidence: Oncology Skills for Pharmacy Technicians Workshop takes place at the TCU Place on Thursday, April 23, 2026, from 12:30 to 16:30 CST.
+From Basics to Building Confidence: Oncology Skills for Pharmacy Technicians Workshop took place at TCU Place on Thursday, April 23, 2026.

 Workshop Learning Objectives